adamsvoboda/adamsvoboda.github.io/docs/_posts/2022-06-22-extracting-asr-rules.markdown

 To take it a step further, you can actually read the lua scripts by decompiling them after extraction with a tool such as [MpLua converter](https://github.com/commial/experiments/tree/master/windows-defender/lua).
 This will allow you to more clearly see how the rule logic works.

-I strongly recommend exploring the [great research by hfiref0x here](https://github.com/commial/experiments/tree/master/windows-defender/ASR) for more details!
+I strongly recommend exploring the [great research by commail here](https://github.com/commial/experiments/tree/master/windows-defender/ASR) for more details!

 # Credits
 - [Originally inspired by a tweet from _xpn_ on ASR](https://twitter.com/_xpn_/status/1491557187168178176)